4.3.2 Scrolling and Simple Data Selection in the Worksheet

 Selecting cells (contiguous or non-contiguous selection)

-- To select a contiguous group of worksheet cells, click-and-drag to select the cells.
+- To select a contiguous group of worksheet cells with your mouse, click-and-drag to select the cells (see Selecting Columns or Rows, below).

 - To select non-contiguous cells in the worksheet, hold down the CTRL key while making multiple range selections.

-- To select cells up to any empty/missing value cells, hold Ctrl + Shift and press the Arrow key to make the selection.
+- To select cells up to any empty/missing value cells, hold CTRL + SHIFT and press the Arrow keys to make the selection.
 Repeating the operation will select those cells with empty/missing values, plus the next value-containing cell.
+Alternately, you can force selections beyond empty/missing cell values by setting @ESL = 1.
+See this FAQ for information on changing the value of a system variable.

-Note: You can make non-contiguous selections within a single column of worksheet data.
-For plotting purposes, such selections are grouped, with a Group tab being added to the graph's Plot Details dialog box.
+Note: Pressing the CTRL key, you can make non-contiguous selections within a single column of worksheet data.
+Each selection creates a separate plot.
+Multiple non-contiguous selections, when plotted, will create a plot group, with a Group tab being added to the graph's Plot Details dialog box.

 Selecting columns (contiguous or non-contiguous selection)